+All members

-All members come into office on the day after the day the candidate is declared to be elected (i.e. the day after the first public notice declaring the result is made) [Section 115, Local Electoral Act 2001].
+- come into office for the Western Bay of Plenty District Council on the day after the day the candidate is declared to be elected (i.e. the day after the first public notice declaring the result is made).
+[Section 115, Local Electoral Act 2001] - leave office for the Western Bay of Plenty District Council when the members elected at the next election come into office.
+[Section 116, Local Electoral Act 2001]